Yun0613/Technical-Writing/how to make a graph on Microsoft excel.md

 ---
 layout: post
-title: "How to make a graph on microsoft excel"
+title: "How to make a lab data graph compare on microsoft excel"
-date:   2019-05-21 10:00:00
+date:   2020-01-30 10:00:00
 category: tutorials
-author: "Sam, Akay, & Raya"
+author: "Yun Zhou"
 ---

 ## Lesson Abstact
-A simplified tutorial showing students how to create a graph on excel.
+Data comparing is important for some science lab.
+A simplified tutorial showing students how to create a chart with ability to show comparisons between data series.
 ## Lesson Objectives/Outcomes
 1. Student will be able to set up a chart.
 1. Student will be able to insert data into a chart